icevans/linux-study-group/unit_1/server-config-checklist.md

 The new_user is now able to ssh into your server! `ssh new_user@your_server_ip_address`

 7. **You're All Set!** Now open up _How Linux Works_ and the _The Linux Command Line_ readings and start learning how this stuff works!

+### Supplemental Links

+Looking for a more [gradual introduction to using Linux?](https://www.digitalocean.com/community/tutorial_series/getting-started-with-linux).

+[This Digital Ocean tutorial](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04) addresses steps 1 - 3 & part of 4 above.

+Gert van Dijk's blog has information on [creating an 'upgraded' Ed25519 ssh key](https://blog.g3rt.nl/upgrade-your-ssh-keys.html) (as opposed to an RSA key).

+[Servers for Hackers](https://serversforhackers.com/s/start-here) offers a clear video tutorial with notes that covers much of the material above.